ejeschke/ginga/doc/manual/developers.rst

 the GUI or possibly under the Errors tab.

 .. note:: Ginga has a feature for quickly reloading plugins to
           facilitate rapid debugging cycles.
-Start the "Debug" plugin from the "Plugins" menu in the menu bar.
+Start the "Command" plugin from the "Plugins" menu in the menu bar.
 If your plugin launched (but has some error), make sure you have closed your plugin by right clicking (or Control + click on Mac touchpad) on the small box representing your plugin in the Plugin Manager bar and selecting "Stop".
-Then type the name of the plugin into the "Local plugin" box in "Debug" and press "Reload"--this will reload the python module representing your plugin and you should be able to immediately restart it using the Plugin Manager bar as described above.
+In the Command plugin, use the command "reload_local <plugin_name>"--this will reload the python module representing your plugin and you should be able to immediately restart it using the Plugin Manager bar as described above (if the plugin is of the global plugin variety, use the command "reload_global" instead).

           If you have edited third party modules that are included in the plugin, this will not be enough to pick up those changes.